 This comes with 4 needles, which is perfect if you want to inject your meat with multiple flavors or want to inject a single flavor into multiple types of meat.

 This unit comes with a cleaning brush, which will allow you to remove dried marinade and other foodstuffs that might get stuck to the inside of the housing.

 - The trigger - the spring action lever will allow even the most inexperienced chef to use this syringe with very little hassle.

 - This is a great meat injector for chefs who are new to the marinading game.
 One simple squeeze and you’ll be able to get a nice fat shot into your chicken or pork loin.

 - The stainless steel composition of this injector makes it a highly hygienic unit.
 It comes with a transparent plastic barrel, allowing you to more accurately monitor how much fluid is going into your food.

 - You’ll get plenty of spare parts with this injector, which means that you can get multiple uses out of it during the same cooking session.
 The brush means that you’ll be able to remove a lot of stubborn stains.

 - The price - once again this is another particularly pricey unit, which might be a deterrent to the more inexperienced chef.

-Our next injector is a little cheaper than some of the others on this list, possibly because the pack comes with only 2 spare needles.
+Our next injector is at the lower end than some of the others on this list but comes with lots of handy accessories.

 This is great for those amateur chefs who are unsure about marinating and don’t want to spend the earth on an expensive injector.